 - 1. After the otolith is extracted, remove any attached membrane from the otolith by wiping it on the back of your gloved hand or rinsing in a cup of clean water. - 2.
 Place the otolith in the appropriate cell in the box.
 Boxes are filled top to bottom, left to right, starting at the top left (Sunday morning).
 Do not leave empty cells between samples. - 3.
 When the row of cells is filled, cover the cells with the clear plastic strip.
 It is important to cover the cells before opening the next row in case the box tips or is knocked and the otoliths are either lost or dislodged. - 4.
 Fill all 28 cells and if you run out of room for the sample, continue the sample in a new otolith box.
 Keep samples in consecutive order.
 Do not jump from box to box and back again. - 5.
 As soon as possible, put a few drops of 50% glycerin-water solution on each otolith, just enough to cover the otolith completely. - 6.
 Clean the outside of the boxes if they have slime on them.
 Slimy boxes can become moldy by the time they reach the IPHC HQ.
-If you wash the outside of the boxes, make sure they dry and store the boxes somewhere dry prior to shipping.
+If you wash the outside of the boxes, make sure they dry and are stored somewhere dry prior to shipping.
 Mold can grow on moist boxes that are sealed in bags or stacked in a box for several weeks. - 7.
-Prior to shipping to the IPHC Headquarter's office, cover the otoliths with just enough cotton to soak up the excess glycerin and keep the otoliths from rattling around in the cells.
+Prior to shipping to the IPHC Headquarters office, cover the otoliths with just enough cotton to soak up the excess glycerin and keep the otoliths from rattling around in the cells. - 8.
 DO NOT over-stuff with cotton.
 This makes it difficult to remove the lid without the otoliths flying out, as the cotton expands.

-- 8. Place the boxes into ziploc plastic bags. - 9.
-Label each box with a completed pillbox label on Rite in the Rain® paper, record your initials and Staff ID, port name, port code, and box number, as in Figure 1.8 and Figure 1.9.
-If using the pillbox labels, ensure that the length and weight data are recorded in the same cell as the corresponding otolith.
+- 9. Place the boxes into ziploc plastic bags. - 10.
+Label each box with a completed pillbox label on Rite in the Rain® paper (Fig. 1.8), record your initials and Staff ID, port name, port code, and box number, as in Figure 1.8 and Figure 1.9.
+Also include notes on the label if there were any issues with the otoliths (e.g. lost or jumbled otoliths).
+If using the pillbox forms (Fig. 1.9), ensure that the length and weight data are recorded in the same cell as the corresponding otolith.
 Label the starting and ending sample for each vessel with the vessel's name.
-Record any lost otoliths.

-10. Place the label on the top (face up) of the corresponding box of otoliths and secure with rubber bands.
+Record any lost otoliths. - 11.
+Place the label on the top (face up) of the corresponding box of otoliths and secure with rubber bands.

-'''

-Staff: TK - 232

-Port: Seward - 518
+Port: Seward ~ 518

 Box #: 13

-'''

 Figure 1.8.
-Rite in the Rain® paper, record your initials and ID, port name and port code, and box number.
+Pillbox label on Rite in the Rain® paper: record your initials and ID, port name and port code, and box number.